 The art of persuasion (or subtle emotional manipulation, depending on how you're looking at it) does not necessarily have to be an evil thing.
 When you want to make an important sales pitch to a tough customer, propose a risky business plan at work, or gently convince your significant other to start exercising, sometimes getting people to do or agree to what you want using basic human psychological truths isn't such a bad thing after all.
+Just tap into their inherent emotional drives and their desire to feel important.
+That being said, watch out for the not-so-nice people who use these same tactics on you for their own evil benefit.
+Knowledge is power.
+Got your own tips for getting people to do what you want, non-evil or otherwise?
 9 Ways to Get People to Do What You Want

 The Definitive Book of Body Language (9780553804720): Barbara Pease, Allan Pease

 How to Detect Lies - body language, reactions, speech patterns Interesting Info -> Lying Index -> How to Detect Lies Become a Human Lie Detector (Part 1) Warning: sometimes ignorance is bliss.
 After gaining this knowledge, you may be hurt when it is obvious that someone is lying to you.
 The following deception detection techniques are used by police, forensic psychologists, security experts and other investigators.
 Introduction to Detecting Lies:

 Use This Body Language Cheat Sheet to Decode Common Non-Verbal Cues This is a good, basic overview of the topic.
 Just like music starts with Mary Had a Little Lamb, or something equally simple (Twinkle Twinkle Little Star, the ABCs, etc.).
 You have to start somewhere with a basic set of rules before you can begin to learn the depth and variation.